XiwenF/625FinalProject/README.md

 ## Code

-The code for data processing and data spliting can be found in [].
+The code for data processing and data spliting can be found in [data_processing.ipynb](/Codes/data_processing.ipynb) in the [Codes](/Codes) folder.

-The code for implementing the three machine learning methods is in the [Codes](/Codes) folder, named with the corresponding method.
+The codes for implementing the three machine learning methods are in the [Codes](/Codes) folder, named with the corresponding method.

 ## Report

 TBA

 ## Author Contributions
+All works are completed as a group, and each member has a main task:

 Claire Kong: XGBoost

 Leyuan Qian: kNN